Fdhvdu/ThreadPool/README.md

 But the CThreadPool::add_and_detach is faster (very) than the CThreadPool::add<br>
 So, use the CThreadPool::add_and_detach when you can, and the CThreadPool::add when you have to
 # Performance comparison
-My threadpool is totally faster and more powerful than<br>
+My threadpool is totally faster and more powerful (more useful functions) than<br>
 [progschj/ThreadPool](https://github.com/progschj/ThreadPool) and [tghosgor/threadpool11](https://github.com/tghosgor/threadpool11)<br>
 See the [directory](performance comparison/) for more details<br><br>
 P.S. [bilash/threadpool](https://github.com/bilash/threadpool) needs POSIX support, however, I don't have Unix system.
 So, there is no comparison result.